Building on successes in international teaching, learning, research, and service to increase engagement at every level.

 Global Health Practicum

-Apply your skills during a nine-week placement in remote BC communities, such as Haida Gwaii; normally held January to February, or March to April.
+Apply your skills during a eight-week placement in a remote community such as Haida Gwaii or Whitehorse.

-This unique learning experience provides nursing students with the opportunity to apply several nursing concepts and skills in a rural and/or remote setting in Canada.
+Through this practicum you have the opportunity to apply nursing concepts and skills in a rural and/or remote setting in Canada.
 Placements include, but are not limited to: Haida Gwaii, Oliver, Osoyoos, Enderby, other local rural communities in BC, and in Dawson City, Yukon.

-This nursing practicum placement aims to provide students with an opportunity to apply and further their knowledge and skills in the areas of community engagement, health promotion, community identified Indigenous health priorities, cultural safety, and acute care/emergency services.
+You will further your knowledge and skills in the areas of community engagement, health promotion, community identified Indigenous health priorities, cultural safety, and acute care/emergency services.

-This rich immersion opportunity aims to help students better understand the complex health challenges that impact people with limited healthcare resources.
-Many students will be living in the communities in which they are learning.
-Students may have access to student housing, while others will be living in hotels or motels within the community.
+This rich immersion opportunity helps you to understand the complex health challenges that impact people with limited healthcare resources.
+You will live in the communities where you are learning.
+You may have access to student housing or hotels or motels within the community.

-Students are expected to be immersed in the community, and will be expected to give back to the communities in which they are placed.
-Students will also be expected to complete pre-practicum modules specific to rural nursing, the ethics of global health practicums, and cultural safety.
+To be eligible, you must complete pre-practicum modules specific to rural nursing, the ethics of global health practicums, and cultural safety.

 General information on two communities and the offered health services: